pranavchintal/426-final/README.md

 ### Chorus
 Adds a subtle watery, pulsing effect to your sound by detuning and delaying half the signal.
 The **Rate** knob controls the speed of the pulse, the **Delay** knob controls the amount of delay and the **Depth** knob controls the amount of detune.

-## Saving and Loading Patches

-Soundbites supports saving and loading patches with our Firebase Firestore-powered database.
-Click the **Save** button to save a patch or the **Load** button to load one of your saved patches.
-Alternatively, click the **Browse patches** button to open a browser containing all publicly saved patches created by Soundbites users.

 ## Tools & Technologies
 Soundbites runs on
 - Tone.js